floragunncom/search-guard-docs/ldap.md

 resolve_nested_roles: false
 ```

-After all roles have been fetched, Search Guard extracts the final role name from a configurable attribute of the role entries:
+After all roles have been fetched, Search Guard extracts the final role names from a configurable attribute of the role entries:

 ```
 rolename: cn